kolynzb/Ultimate-Guide-to-Shell-Scripting/README.md

-# -- **Linux Scripting Tutorial**
+# ** -- Linux Scripting Tutorial**

-:Linux is a _Unix-like_, open source and community developed os for which is capable of handling activities from multiple users at the same time.
+: Linux is a _Unix-like_, open source and community developed os for which is capable of handling activities from multiple users at the same time.

 ## CONTENTS